igomezv/igomezv.github.io/research.md

 **Variational autoencoders for generative modeling of cosmological N-body simulations.**

 `NCosmoVAE` is a variational autoencoder framework trained on cosmological N-body simulations to generate realistic dark matter halo realizations.
-The project incorporates hyperparameter optimization using genetic algorithms and the `optuna` Python library.
+The project incorporates hyperparameter optimization using genetic algorithms with the `optuna` Python library.

 **Links**